7 Days Gokyo Lakes Trek

 Quieter Alternative to the Everest Base Camp Trek

 If you are seeking the grandeur of the Everest region without the heavy crowds, this short Gokyo route is an excellent choice.
-The trail shares the EBC route only as far as Namche before branching into the peaceful Dudh Koshi valley.
+The trail shares the EBC Trek route only as far as Namche before branching into the peaceful Dudh Koshi valley.
 The lake scenery and the four-peak panorama from Gokyo Ri are considered by many trekkers to rival or exceed the classic base camp view.
 The trip can be completed within a week and is one of the most rewarding short high-altitude treks in Nepal.

 Most Popular Treks in the Everest Region